dotnet/AspNetCore.Docs/aspnetcore/blazor/components/index.md

 ## Loop variables with component parameters and child content

-Rendering components inside a [`for`](/dotnet/csharp/language-reference/keywords/for) loop requires a local index variable if the incrementing loop variable is used in the component's parameters or <xref:Microsoft.AspNetCore.Components.RenderFragment> child content.
+Rendering components inside a [`for`](/dotnet/csharp/language-reference/keywords/for) loop requires a local index variable if the incrementing loop variable is used by the component's parameters or <xref:Microsoft.AspNetCore.Components.RenderFragment> child content.

 Consider the following `RenderFragmentChild2` component that has both a component parameter (`Id`) and a render fragment to display child content (`ChildContent`).